 Dual Enrollment (high school and college credit) and Concurrent Enrollment (college credit only) students are students who have met Texas Success Initiative (TSI) standards and the ACC Admission Requirement.
 Students are expected to perform at the college level in their college courses and to honor all deadlines declared by the college or by the instructor.
-Dual Enrollment students must meet TSI standards or meet exemption or waiver requirements listed below (Note that priority deadline is end of April):
+Dual Enrollment students must meet TSI standards or meet exemption requirements listed below.